z3v2cicidi/ditsnap/README.md

 #DIT Snapshot Viewer
 DIT Snapshot Viewer is an inspection tool for Active Directory database, ntds.dit.
 This tool connects to ESE(Extensible Storage Engine) and read tables/records including hidden objects by [low level C API](https://msdn.microsoft.com/en-us/library/gg269259%28v=exchg.10%29.aspx).

-Additionally the tool can extract ntds.dit without stopping lsass.exe.
-Snapshot wizard copies ntds.dit using VSS(Volume Shadow Copy Service).
+Additionally, the tool can extract ntds.dit file without stopping lsass.exe.
+When Active Directory Service is running, lsass.exe locks the file and does not allow to access to it.
+Snapshot wizard copies ntds.dit using VSS(Volume Shadow Copy Service) even if it is exclusively locked.
 As copying ntds.dit may cause inconsistency state in ESE DB, the wizard automatically runs __esentutil /repair__ command to fix the inconsistency.

 Filtering feature is available because datatable can have a huge number of records.
 You can filter out metadata like schema objects by Tools->Filter.